tercen/tercen_docker/doc/auth.md

 - if the [bind](https://ldap.com/the-ldap-bind-operation/) operation succeed a Token is generated, and a session is created based on that token.

+## Password comparison

+When a new session is created, the following is executed
+- using ldap admin account, search for an object where uid=username
+- if not found an invalid credential error is generated
+- if found, compare stored password (SSHA) with given password
+- if passwords match a Token is generated, and a session is created based on that token.

 ## TLS

 For now self signed certificate is accepted.